skobow/awlogin/README.md

 profile_name = prod
 account_number = 544492114123
 user_role = PowerUser

+[accountN]
+profile_name = accountN
+account_number = 512345114123
+user_role = Administrator
 <pre><code>

 In other words ...
   1. The default profile is for your main AWS account, where your users are stored
-  2. All other profiles are treated as federated AWS accounts you may have access to
+  2. All other profiles are treated as federated AWS accounts that you may have access to
   3. You must defined a valid key pair for your default profile
   4. Each profile must have a unique profile_name so this utility can identify it
   5. Each federated profile must have a valid account_number and user_role